-The collective voice for sixteen Medical Colleges in Aotearoa New Zealand
+The collective voice for seventeen Medical Colleges in Aotearoa New Zealand

 The Council of Medical Colleges (CMC) supports the provision of a well-trained and safe medical workforce to serve the best interests of the Aotearoa New Zealand community.

 We are the collective voice for seventeen medical colleges in New Zealand.
 Medical colleges are not-for-profit educational bodies responsible for the training, examination and recertification of medical practitioners.
 The colleges also set standards for clinical practice.
 Ensuring a safe, well-trained medical workforce, and in turn the highest quality medical care for the community, is a core purpose of the medical colleges.

 Recognised, trusted and authoritative